springinpractice/sip-blog/source/book/index.markdown

 For the databases, the scripts you need are MySQL 5.1 scripts inside the recipe's `/src/main/sql` directory.
 (These are usually called something like `schema.sql` and `data.sql`, though the naming isn't 100% consistent across all chapters.)
 If you need something other than MySQL 5.1, you'll probably have to make minor modifications to the scripts.
 In most cases we're not doing anything fancy in the database scripts at all.

 For SMTP, I recommend using Gmail if you don't already have something available.
-See my post on <a href="http://springinpractice.com/2012/04/29/configuring-jetty-to-use-gmail-as-an-smtp-provider/">Configuring Jetty to use Gmail as an SMTP provider</a> for more information.
+See my post on [Configuring Jetty to use Gmail as an SMTP provider](http://springinpractice.com/2012/04/29/configuring-jetty-to-use-gmail-as-an-smtp-provider/) for more information.

 As noted above, this is a once-per-chapter affair, though sometimes the resources don't appear until later recipes in the chapter.